CloudCannon/reseed/docs/content/docs/installation.md

 nav_section: Installing
 weight: 1
 ---
-# Reseed
+# Installing and running Reseed

 Reseed is an open-source tool for integrating static sites into subpaths.
+In order to keep up to date with your content changes, it should be run as part of your site build process.

-Requires node &gt;=10.0.0
+Requires node ^10.0.0

 ## Installation

-Install with npm globally: `npm install -g reseed` or as a dev dependency: `npm install -D reseed` Then run using the following structure:
+Install with npm globally: `npm install -g reseed`

+or as a dev dependency: `npm install -D reseed`

+## Running

+Reseed is run using the following structure.

 ```
 $ reseed [command] [options]